library(grf)

 \[\tau(X_i) = E[Y_i(1) - Y_i(0) \,|\, X_i = x],\]

-where \(Y(1)\) and \(Y(0)\) are potential outcomes corresponding to the two treatment states: treatment or control arm.
+where \(Y_i(1)\) and \(Y_i(0)\) are potential outcomes corresponding to the two treatment states: treatment or control arm.

-Consider now the case where assigning treatment incurs a cost, where we let \(C_i(1)\) denote the cost of assigning unit \(i\) the treatment arm (and assume that withholding treatment is costless, \(C_i(0)=0\)).
+Consider now, for the sake of generality, the case where assigning treatment incurs a cost, where we let \(C_i(1)\) denote the cost of assigning unit \(i\) the treatment arm (and assume that withholding treatment is costless, \(C_i(0)=0\)).
 An example where costs may vary by unit could be in administering vaccines: getting medicines to people who live very far away from healthcare centers is likely more costly than getting medicines to people who live close by.
-Costs does not have to be monetary, they could also capture something more abstract, such as negative externalities.
+Costs do not have to be monetary, they could also capture something more abstract, such as negative externalities.

 The question we now ask is, given a budget \(B\), what is a suitable approach to quantify the cost-benefit tradeoff of assigning treatment in accordance with our estimated CATEs?
-It turns out that incorporating costs into the policy evaluation framework we outlined in the previous section is straightforward - but the curve is going to capture something different than the TOC.
+It turns out that incorporating costs into the policy evaluation framework we outlined in the previous section is straightforward.

-Just as before, we have available a test set with \(n\) observed outcomes to perform evaluation on.
-We are interested in quantifying the expected gain (measured by the ATE) we can achieve by assigning treatment in accordance with \(\hat \pi_B\) at different spend levels \(B\).
+We have available a test set with \(n\) observed outcomes and treatment assignments to perform evaluation on.
+We are interested in quantifying the expected gain (measured by the ATE) we can achieve by assigning treatment in accordance with \(\pi_B\) at different spend levels \(B\).

 The following code example gives a toy example, where we to keep the exposition simple, assume each unit has the same cost, assigning treatment to both Bob and Alice costs 1.0, on some chosen denomination (a nice property of the Qini as an evaluation metric is that it does not require costs and treatment effects to be denominated on the same scale, only their ratio matters).